-For a thicker bread, with a crispier bottom, you can bake this focaccia in a 12 inch cast iron pan.
-For a thinner focaccia that can feed a crowd, you can double the recipe and bake it on a half sheet pan.
+For a thicker bread, with a crispier bottom, I like to bake my focaccia in a 12 inch cast iron pan.
+For a focaccia that can feed a crowd, you can double the recipe and bake it in a 13X9 pan or make it a bit thinner and bake it on a half sheet pan.
 Because sometimes you need more bread.
 A lot of the time you need more bread 😉

 Rosemary-Garlic Focaccia Bread

 - 1 ¼ cups warm water (110°-120° is best) 300 g